 2. During the 120-day period before a fixed-date general election or when Parliament is dissolved for a general election:

 The PBO provides political parties with estimates of the financial cost of election campaign proposals they are considering making.

-PBO's accessibility plan
+Tabling of progress report on the implementation of the PBO's accessibility plan